-To realise your potential, as an IGCSE/BTEC student you should:
+To realise your potential, as an IGCSE, BTEC or ASDAN student you should seek to:

-- stretch and challenge yourself in ways you may not have in the past; - understand and appreciate the transformative power of effort, determination and openness to learning; - take a more self-directed approach to learning; - work consistently throughout the two years of study.
-If homework is not specified, students should use this time to review topics, work on any coursework, extend their knowledge through independent research and read widely for pleasure, as a way of enriching vocabulary; - learn to make study plans for the critical periods: anticipating due dates for essays, assignments, research projects and so on: - make use of a favoured organiser to coordinate an increasingly demanding academic programme, record details of homework and deadlines, and still allow space for personal interests and relaxation; - create a suitable study/work area.
+- Stretch and challenge yourself in ways you may not have in the past - Understand and appreciate the transformative power of effort, determination and openness to learning - Take a more self-directed approach to learning - Work consistently throughout the two years of study.
+If homework is not specified, students should use this time to review topics, work on any coursework, extend their knowledge through independent research and read widely for pleasure, as a way of enriching vocabulary - Learn to make study plans for the critical periods: anticipating due dates for essays, assignments, research projects and so on; - Make use of a favoured organiser to coordinate an increasingly demanding academic programme, record details of homework and deadlines, and still allow space for personal interests and relaxation - Create a suitable study/work area.
 While every student is different, a quiet, well-lit room without the distractions of television, computer games or social media is likely to be advisable.
-Ambient music may aid learning for some students; - create realistic study/work regimes, with planned brain breaks to recharge mental energy after a period of sustained, uninterrupted study/work; - learn to organise class notes, so that they are tidy and systematically reviewed.
-And develop the confidence to seek clarification where needed and to follow up with your teacher; - discipline yourself to ask questions and engage in lively discussions and debates with fellow students and teachers; - take pride in your work.
+Ambient music may aid learning for some students - Create realistic study/work regimes, with planned brain breaks to recharge mental energy after a period of sustained, uninterrupted study/work - Learn to organise class notes, so that they are tidy and systematically reviewed.
+And develop the confidence to seek clarification where needed and to follow up with your teacher - Discipline yourself to ask questions and engage in lively discussions and debates with fellow students and teachers - Take pride in your work